viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 A bearer token is the final token that could be used by the client.
 There are other token types, but bearer token is widely used.
-Flask-OAuthlib only comes with bearer token.
+Flask-OAuthlib only comes with a bearer token.

-A bearer token requires at least these information:
+A bearer token requires at least this information:

 - access_token: A string token
 - refresh_token: A string token